BALI WEATHER GUIDE

 🌤️

 One of Bali's finest months.
 Dry, warm, and still relatively quiet before the European summer crowds arrive.
-The southeast trade winds begin to pick up, providing welcome relief from the heat and creating ideal surf conditions at west coast breaks like Uluwatu, Padang Padang, and Bingin.
+The southeast trade winds begin to pick up, creating ideal surf conditions at west coast breaks like Uluwatu, Padang Padang, and Bingin.

 Best activities: Surfing west coast, outdoor dining, temple ceremonies, water sports.